fedi-e2ee/public-key-directory-specification/Specification.md

 They **MAY** send both an Ed25519 signature and an ML-DSA-44 signature on the same HTTP message during migration.
 Ed25519-only HTTP Message Signatures remain a compatibility concession and do not provide post-quantum authentication for the transport-level Actor-to-Directory hop.

+#### Slander campaign against an instance and its administrators

+**Status**: Open

+Troy, Grace and friends (or bots) want to discredit Alice and her instance.
+They create accounts on Alice's instance and send an `AddKey` message via her instance.
+But they never use or advertise the added keys.
+After a while Grace publicly claims that a key was falsely added in her name.
+Troy shortly after comes out with a similar claim and all of their friends as well.

+Alice cannot prove that the keys originated from any of them, so this is Alice's word against theirs.
+This can erode the trust of Alice's user base and might convince them to migrate to another instance.

+This attack can not be prevented by design as long as "[Instance administrator attempts to enroll a new public key for a previously enrolled user.](#instance-administrator-attempts-to-enroll-a-new-public-key-for-a-previously-enrolled-user)" is possible.
+But such a scenario cannot happen regularly without being suspicious.

+Troy's motivation might be to just annoy Alice once and to discredit her.
+Grace could use this to guide a specific user or group of users onto her instance, especially if it is combined with a pro Grace campaign.

+Alice could try to mitigate this by asking users who have not send an `AddKey` to regularly check if a key was added in their name.
+This tries to push the responsibility on to the users, but this might not be very effective.
+Troy and Grace can always push back on this and ask why it should be their responsibility, since they did not want this feature.

+Alice could alternatively mandate that all users have to send an `AddKey` and that the users should verify the added key.
+This is a single action for each user and after the first `AddKey` all other actions require the matching secret key.
+This solves the problem for Alice, because all users who have added and verified their key, can verify Alice's actions.

 ## Protocol Messages